Action League Now!

 Action League Now! (advertised as Action League Now!: The Series when packaged into a half-hour block) is a series of stop motion shorts that aired as part of both All That and KaBlam! on Nickelodeon.
 It was made using "chuckimation", a combination of stop-frame animation and live-action shots where things are simply thrown ("chucked") or dropped into frame to simulate movement, and wiggled around to simulate talking.
 The series follows the adventures of a superhero league, composed of various action figures, toys, and dolls.
 The show was created by Robert Mittenthal, Will McRobb, and Albie Hecht.

-Most episodes took place in a house of an unseen resident.
+Most episodes took place in the house of an unseen resident.
 Many of the characters were voiced by radio personalities from Pittsburgh.

-From 1998 to February 10, 2002, Nickelodeon briefly ran Action League Now! shorts on their own, combined to fill a half-hour timeslot.
-These standalone edits are available on Paramount+.
+From November 25, 2001 until February 10, 2002, Nickelodeon briefly ran Action League Now! shorts on their own, combined to fill a half-hour timeslot.